 The Inn runs five annual competitions in public speaking (Crowther Shield), advocacy (Sir Louis Gluckstein Prize), mooting (Inter-Provider Mooting Competition and the Internal Moot) and debating (Lincoln's Inn Debating Shield) for Lincoln's Inn members.
 Participation in these competitions has proven fantastic experience for future barristers and excellent CV material.

 Preliminary selection rounds will be held for Lincoln's Inn students at the BPTC Providers, using a speed-mooting system.
 The two highest scoring students will go through to represent their Provider in the later rounds, when the teams are pitted against each other to decide the winner.

-Selection for those at London Providers will be held at the Inn the evening of Monday 11th December and selection for those at Providers outside of London will be organised locally by your Lincoln's Inn Student Representatives.
+Selection for students at London Providers was held at the Inn the evening of Monday 11th December and selection for those at Providers outside of London was organised locally the Lincoln's Inn Student Representatives.

 Crowther Shield Public Speaking Competition